Natural Health - Peak Performance - Longevity - Adventure

 Injury Recovery: Psychological, Emotional and Structural Healing

-by Ezequiel Morales, Professional Triathlete
+Ezequiel Morales, Professional Triathlete, Argentina

-We should take into account all aspects of healing including the psychological and emotional side of the athlete, in addition the structural nature of the injury.
+We should take into account all aspects of healing including the psychological and emotional side of the athlete, in addition to the structural nature of the injury.
 For best healing results relating to the structural part of the injury input . . .
 Read more »

 Ralph Teller